Nonperturbative Collins-Soper Kernel from Chiral Quarks with Physical Masses: The Collins-Soper kernel

 Our results agree with the $\rm N^3LL$ perturbative prediction~\cite{Vladimirov:2016dll, Li:2016ctv} at the short distances ($b_\perp\lesssim$ 0.4 fm).
 Beyond this point, the perturbative prediction becomes sensitive to the Landau pole and, thereby, loses reliability.

-Although our CS kernel from GI the case loses signal for $b_\perp\gtrsim0.4$~fm, our CG results continue to show very good signals at $b_\perp$ up to about $1$~fm.
+Although our CS kernel from the GI case loses signal for $b_\perp\gtrsim0.4$~fm, our CG results continue to show very good signals at $b_\perp$ up to about $1$~fm.

 For comparisons, we show the most recent lattice QCD calculation (ASWZ24) from GI quasi-TMDWFs in the continuum limit with high statistics~\cite{Avkhadiev:2024mgd}.
-Evidently, the results from CG and GI case are consistent with each other, suggesting they fall into the same universality class in the large $P_z$ limit under the framework of LaMET.
+Evidently, the results from CG and GI case are consistent with each other, suggesting they fall into the same universality class in the large $P_z$ limit under the framework of LaMET~\cite{Gao:2023lny}.

-Furthermore, our nonperturbative theoretical predictions of the CS kernel are in agreement with the recent phenomenological parameterizations of experimental data, MAP22~\cite{Bacchetta:2022awv}, ART23~\cite{Moos:2023yfa}, IFY23~\cite{Isaacson:2023iui}, and HSO24 (E605)~\cite{Aslan:2024nqg}, which shows a near-linear $b_\perp$ dependence in the nonperturbative regime as proposed in Ref.~\cite{Collins:2014jpa}.
+Furthermore, our nonperturbative theoretical predictions of the CS kernel are in agreement with the recent phenomenological parameterizations of experimental data, MAP22~\cite{Bacchetta:2022awv}, ART23~\cite{Moos:2023yfa}, IFY23~\cite{Isaacson:2023iui}, and HSO24 (E605)~\cite{Gonzalez-Hernandez:2022ifv,Aslan:2024nqg}, which shows a near-linear $b_\perp$ dependence as proposed in Ref.~\cite{Collins:2014jpa}.